MarinCervinschi/mcp-maze-runner/README.md

 ## Overview

-**MCP Maze Runner** is an educational project that showcases how to build an AI-powered game using the Model Context Protocol.
-Players navigate a maze by chatting with an AI agent, which uses MCP tools to control the game.
-The agent interprets natural language commands like "move forward" or "look around" and translates them into game actions.
+**MCP Maze Runner** is an educational project that demonstrates how to integrate AI agents with real-world environments using the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/).

+### The Concept

+Players navigate a maze by chatting with an AI agent in natural language.
+Commands like *"move forward"*, *"look around"*, or *"where am I?"* are interpreted by the agent and translated into game actions through MCP tools.
+The game can be played entirely through chat—the agent provides all the information you need: your position, nearby obstacles, available moves, and a text-based maze visualization.

+### Why This Project?

+This isn't the most efficient way to build a maze game—you could create the same experience with far fewer resources and without LLM calls for simple movements. **That's exactly the point.**

+This project is a learning sandbox to explore:

+- 🔌 **MCP Integration**: How to expose environment controls as MCP tools that AI agents can use
+- 🤖 **ADK Agent Development**: Building agents with Google's Agent Development Kit, including session memory and tool orchestration
+- 🎨 **UI Layer**: Adding a Streamlit interface on top to visualize game state and simplify interaction
+- 🔄 **Agent-Environment Loop**: Understanding how agents perceive, decide, and act in a controlled environment

+### Real-World Applications

+While a maze game is simple, the pattern scales to meaningful use cases:

+- **Robotics**: Control physical robots through natural language commands
+- **IoT Systems**: Manage smart devices and sensors via conversational AI
+- **Game NPCs**: Create intelligent non-player characters that respond to context
+- **Process Automation**: Guide complex workflows through voice or text instructions

+The "player" in this maze could just as easily be a warehouse robot, a drone, or any system that needs to interpret instructions and interact with its environment.

 ### Architecture